Best Scope for AK 47 – The 4 Best Optics in 2023

 4. Bushnell Trophy TRS-25 Red Dot Sight

-1. The Aimpoint PRO Patrol Rifle Optic – The Best AK-47 Scope
+1. The Aimpoint PRO Patrol Rifle Optic – Best Overall

 Aimpoint PRO Patrol Rifle Optic